xinyi-wang02/ac2152024_group16/README.md

 **Models scripts**
 - The model folder contains a model fine-tuning script, Dockerfile and package requirements.
 By the end of this milestone, We are working on running the model train process on a virtual machine instance with CPU.
 We will set up the model fine-tuning workflow on a virtual machine instance with GPU in future work.
 - The screenshot of Virtual Machine Instance was produced from a CPU-based machine

+**Model Serving**
+- Our model serving is encapsulated in a Docker container, creating an isolated environment that enables seamless deployment on Vertex AI through Cloud Run.
+The main.py script is designed for flexible deployment, allowing the model to run both locally and on Vertex AI.
+Additionally, we’ve developed a test.py script to verify the deployment, ensuring the model functions correctly once hosted.

 **Notebooks/Reports**
 This folder contains code that is not part of container - EDA, experiment model fine-tuning notebook, and statement of work.